kirillkovalenko/nssm/README.txt

 Since version 2.15, NSSM is translated into Italian.
 Thanks Riccardo Gusmeroli.

+Since version 2.17, NSSM can try to shut down console applications by simulating a Control-C keypress.
+If they have installed a handler routine they can clean up and shut down gracefully on receipt of the event.

 Usage
 -----
 In the usage notes below, arguments to the program may be written in angle